-- 24. Hence, the third remedy requested in this petition, concerning drawing conclusions from the case at hand, which is not the first case in which HaMoked has encountered a failure on the part of the respondents to comply with the procedures set forth in the law, and strict compliance with procedures which will prevent the disappearance of detainees, such as the petitioner. - 25.
-By its nature, this petition is not supported by affidavits and powers of attorney given by the petitioner.
-Attached to this petition is an affidavit and power of attorney given on behalf of HaMoked relating to the receipt of information regarding petitioner 1 in its office and to the actions that it has taken in this matter.
+- 32. Hence, the third remedy requested in this petition, concerning drawing conclusions from the case at hand, which is not the first case in which HaMoked has encountered a failure on the part of the respondents to comply with the procedures set forth in the law, and strict compliance with procedures which will prevent the disappearance of detainees, such as the petitioner. - 33.
+Due to its nature, this petition is not supported by an affidavit and power of attorney given by the petitioner.
+Attached to this petition is an affidavit and power of attorney given on behalf of HaMoked relating to the receipt of information regarding the petitioner in its office and to the actions that it has taken in this matter.